-To get an estimate of how many calories you burn, click the calculator link below
+To get an estimate of how many calories you burn in a 24 hour period, click the calculator link below…

-How many calories someone burns varies greatly depending on their height, weight (a heavier person burns more calories than a lighter person), age, muscle vs fat ratio, activity level.
+How many calories someone burns varies greatly depending on height, weight (a heavier person burns more calories than a lighter person), age, muscle vs fat ratio, activity level, etc.

 Let’s look at 8 ways that Sally burns calories each day.

-We burn a LOT of calories by simply being alive.
+We are burning calories every second of the day simply to keep us alive.
 Our heart beating, our organs functioning, brain working etc. This is known as our BMR.
 Basal Metabolic Rate.